sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * Forgot what a function does?
             * Need a quick reminder of how classes work in language A?
             * Forgot how a variable is declared?
-            * An LSP helps you find the answers you are looking for
+            * An langauge server helps you find the answers you are looking for
         * Code formatting
             * Avoid spending hours aligning equal signs, indenting just so and eliminating blank lines to make your code look pretty and more readable
-        * There's more an LSP can do, but these are the big ones
+        * There's more a language server can do, but these are the big ones
-* Can't I already do this with neovim without an LSP?
+* Can't I already do this with neovim without a language server?
     * Yes, most of it
         * But not quite as conveniently and not quite as fast
         * Bundles an extra layer of abstraction to provide a bunch of different features so you don't have to do so much manual configuration and set up of other tools
 * What about using coc plugins instead?
-    * I haven't used coc up until last week when I started using it in conjunction with an LSP
+    * I haven't used coc up until last week when I started using it in conjunction with an language server
         * Not really qualified to weigh in on the matter, sorry
             * FWIW, from what I've read, the nvim-lspconfig seems to be the future of neovim
 * Why Perl?
     * like English, it's my native language
-    * I had difficultly getting an LSP set up with Perl and neovim
+    * I had difficultly getting an language server set up with Perl and neovim
         * Not a huge amount of documentation for perl language servers
             * Stuff I did find was wrong or incomplete
                 * Some of it has since been updated
                     * thanks to my tireless efforts :)
-            * The two LSPs for Perl are not written by people who use neovim
+            * The two language servers for Perl are not written by people who use neovim
-                * they use Perl LSP with "VSCode"
+                * they use Perl language servers with "VSCode"
         * I wanted others to avoid my initial confusion
             * wrote this
     * Perl community has the best people
         * IMO, of course

-## Is an LSP hard to set up in neovim?
+## Is setting up a language server hard to set up in neovim?
 * really depends on the language server
     * for perl, it's super, super easy
 * also depends on your skill level